lanl/dfnWorks/internal/Documentation/sphinx-docs/source/intro.rst

 .. _Paraview: http://www.paraview.org

-Using pydfnWorks in your Python scripts
+Using pydfnworks in your Python scripts
 --------------------------------------------

-To access the functionality of pydfnWorks, the user must include the following line at the top of any Python script
+To access the functionality of pydfnworks, the user must include the following line at the top of any Python script

 .. code-block:: python

-	import pydfnWorks
+	import pydfnworks

-Before doing this, one needs to ensure that the pydfnWorks directory is in the PYTHONPATH.
+Before doing this, one needs to ensure that the pydfnworks directory is in the PYTHONPATH.
 This can be done by configuring ``cshrc`` or ``bashrc`` files.
-Alternatively, one can add the pydfnWorks path using ``sys.path.append()`` in their driver script.
+Alternatively, one can add the pydfnworks path using ``sys.path.append()`` in their driver script.

 About this  manual
 ------------------

-This manual comprises of information on setting up inputs to dfnGen, dfnTrans and PFLOTRAN, as well as details on the pydfnWorks module: :ref:`pydfnWorks
+This manual comprises of information on setting up inputs to dfnGen, dfnTrans and PFLOTRAN, as well as details on the pydfnworks module: :ref:`pydfnworks
 <dfnWorks-python-chapter>`.
 Finally, the manual contains a short tutorial
 with prepared examples that  can be found in the ``tests`` directory of the dfnWorks repository, and a description of some applications of the dfnWorks